Nexus-Mods/NexusMods.App/docs/development-guidelines/UICodingGuidelines.md

 ﻿# UI Coding Conventions and Guidelines

-## Introduction

-The NexusMods App uses [Avalonia] combined with [ReactiveUI] and [Dynamic Data].
+!!! info "The Nexus App uses [Avalonia] combined with [ReactiveUI] and [Dynamic Data] for the user interface."

     This document contains conventions, guidelines, tips and tutorials on how to use these tools in the project.

     We'll also be going over some technical details on how these tools work and how they interact with the project.

 ## Avalonia

-[Avalonia] is a multi-platform UI framework for creating native .NET applications.
+!!! info "[Avalonia] is a multi-platform UI framework for creating native .NET applications."

 It takes inspiration from [WPF] and [WinUI] but is distinctly different to ensure it works on all platforms.
-The framework also uses [Skia] for rendering to ensure cross-platform compatability.
+The framework also uses [Skia] for rendering to ensure cross-platform compatibility.

-## Understanding XAML Bindings and Reactivity
+## Understanding XAML Bindings

+!!! tip "Describes how data from the code makes its way to the UI."

-[Avalonia] uses AXAML, which has some minor differences compared to the standard XAML that was popularized by [WPF].
+!!! note "[Avalonia] uses AXAML, which has some minor differences compared to the standard XAML that was popularized by [WPF]."

+### Simple Introduction

 Creating a new view called `MyView.axaml` will also create a **code behind** file called `MyView.axaml.cs` that, by default, only has a `InitializeComponent();` call inside it's constructor:

 ```csharp
 public partial class MyView : UserControl